-- Funding amount: \$4,000,000,000 - Funding mechanism: Formula-Based Funding - Allotments: State allotments are based on the results of the most recent quadrennial public water system capital improvement needs survey, with each state (including the Commonwealth of Puerto Rico and the District of Columbia) receiving at least 1% of available funds. - o EPA's FY2023 DWSRF allotment percentages: HERE - Funding breakdown: 100% of the state's capitalization grant allotment would be used for 100% principal forgiveness or grants, or a combination of these. - State match requirements: States would not have to match their capitalization grants. - For more information: EPA Drinking Water State Revolving Fund for Emerging Contaminants Fact Sheet HERE.
+- Funding amount: \$4,000,000,000 - Funding mechanism: Formula-Based Funding - Allotments: State allotments are based on the results of the most recent quadrennial public water system capital improvement needs survey, with each state (including the Commonwealth of Puerto Rico and the District of Columbia) receiving at least 1% of available funds. - EPA's FY2023 DWSRF allotment percentages: HERE - Funding breakdown: 100% of the state's capitalization grant allotment would be used for 100% principal forgiveness or grants, or a combination of these. - State match requirements: States would not have to match their capitalization grants. - For more information: EPA Drinking Water State Revolving Fund for Emerging Contaminants Fact Sheet HERE. - State DWSRF Program Contacts HERE - Formula funding for this program was allocated alongside base DWSRF formula funding.